-In 2008, the Facaulty of Health, Medicine and Life Sciences and the academic hospital Maastricht (azM) merged into the eight academic medical centre of the Netherlands: Maastricht University Medical Centre (MUMC+).
+In 2008, the Faculty of Health, Medicine and Life Sciences and the academic hospital Maastricht (azM) merged into the eight academic medical centre of the Netherlands: Maastricht University Medical Centre (MUMC+).
 MUMC+ is the first academic medical centre combining the functions of academic and regional hospital.
-FHML has over 1700 staff and annually educates more than 4000 students.
-The goals and ambitions of Maastricht UMC+ are laid out in the strategic plan for 2020 'Healthy Living'.
+FHML has over 3000 staff and annually educates more than 5500 students.
+The goals and ambitions of Maastricht UMC+ are laid out in the strategic plan for 2025 'Healthy Living'.

-- 6 Research Schools and 42 research departments
+- 6 Research Schools, 2 Institutes and 42 research departments

 - Part of Maastricht University Medical Centre (MUMC+)